enginyoyen/intro-to-kubernetes-workshop/labs/05-ConfigMap.md

 ```

-## Edit deployment and change the load the environment variable from config-map
+## Edit pod and change the load the environment variable from config-map

 ```
-kubectl edit deployments --namespace=[MY-NAMESPACE]
+kubectl edit pod aks-helloworld --namespace=[MY-NAMESPACE]
 ```

 Replace env section: